Best Email Marketing Software for Small Businesses 2026: Tested and Ranked

 What is the best free email marketing tool for beginners?

-MailerLite offers the best free tier for beginners: up to 1,000 subscribers, drag-and-drop editor, landing pages, and basic automation — all without entering a credit card.
-It’s the closest to “professional features for free” available in 2026.
+MailerLite offers the best free tier for beginners.
+You get up to 1,000 subscribers, a drag-and-drop editor, landing pages, and basic automationβall without even entering a credit card.
+It’s the closest thing to “professional features for free” you’ll find in 2026.

 How much does email marketing software cost for a small business?

-Most small businesses pay $0–$50/month for email marketing.
-MailerLite starts at $9/month for 1,000–2,500 subscribers.
+Most small businesses typically pay $0β$50/month for email marketing.
+MailerLite starts at $9/month for 1,000β2,500 subscribers.
 GetResponse starts at $19/month.
-Mailchimp and Klaviyo scale with list size and can become expensive quickly above 5,000 subscribers.
+Mailchimp and Klaviyo scale with list size and can become expensive quickly once you get above 5,000 subscribers.

 Is Mailchimp still worth using in 2026?

-For new accounts, no. Mailchimp’s free tier has shrunk, pricing is among the highest in the category, and competitors like MailerLite and GetResponse offer better value and features at lower cost.
-Mailchimp makes sense only if you’re heavily integrated with existing tools or have an established setup.
+For new accounts, no. Mailchimp’s free tier has shrunk, its pricing is among the highest in the category, and competitors like MailerLite and GetResponse simply offer better value and features at a lower cost.
+Mailchimp only makes sense if you’re heavily integrated with existing tools or have an established setup you don’t want to disrupt.

 What email marketing software is best for e-commerce?